alexiskoss/explorable-visualization/README.md

 ## Coral Bleaching Explorable Explanation

-To run this explorable explanation, clone the GitHub repo and **cd** into **explorable-visualization** folder located on your computer.
+To run this explorable explanation, open up a new terminal window and clone the GitHub repo.
+Then **cd** into **explorable-visualization** folder located on your computer.

 Before you start a server, you must run the command: **npm install** *(you must install the additional node modules or the application will not run properly; these are required dependencies)*